ExzoTix/Prasunet_CS_01/README.md

 # TASK-01 Implementation of Caesar Cipher
-In this task, we have to create a Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
+- In this task, we have to create a Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
 Moreover, it should also allow users to input a message and a shift value to perform encryption and decryption.
+- Please find the Python program attached with name **caesar_cipher.py**

 # Caesar Cipher
 The Caesar Cipher is one of the simplest and most well-known encryption techniques.
 Named after Julius Caesar, who used it for his private correspondence, it is a type of substitution cipher in which each letter in the plaintext is shifted a certain number of places down or up the alphabet.